wearevolt/auth-microservice-docs/apidocs/v1/user.md

 ### Register a user [POST]

-Register a new user with given emails, password and fullname.
+Registers a new user with given emails, password and fullname.

 + Request (application/vnd.api+json)
     + Attributes